 Glasbury less than 1 mile, Hay-on-Wye 4 miles, Brecon 13 miles

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Lucy, Andria, Ceri, or Sophie.
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Lucy, Andria or Ceri

 - Ground floor facilities